thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 28 October 2022
+### Daily Rundown on Saturday, 29 October 2022

-- The average temperature today is 14.48˚C;
+- The average temperature today is 17.97˚C;
-- With highs of 16.75˚C and lows of 11.55˚C.
+- With highs of 18.96˚C and lows of 10.96˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->